JessieElorza/configure-ad/README.md

 ---
 ***CREATE RESOURCE GROUP.***

-Created a resource group to centrally organize and manage all Azure resources for the Active Directory lab. searching for “Resource Groups,” and selecting the service.
-From there, I initiated the creation process, assigned the name “rg-active-directory-lab,” and completed the setup by selecting “Review + Create,” followed by “Create.”
+Create a resource group to centrally organize and manage all Azure resources for the Active Directory lab.
+Search for “Resource Groups,” and selecting the service.
+From there, Initiate the creation process, assign the name “active-directory-lab,” and complete the setup by selecting “Review + Create,” followed by “Create.”

 <p>
 <img width="1000" height="450" alt="Screenshot" src="https://github.com/user-attachments/assets/ad9a5590-9851-4dee-9ab2-16773b365f71" />